You know, I get all sorts of abuse from Rush fans.

 That's what I'm trying to do.

-So that whoever the nominee is is if they want the nomination is going to have to run on these ideas and recognize where we are in history, what choices we're going to have to make, and how we owe it to the American people to give them a an actual plan of action to get the American idea back and prevent us from becoming a mediocre country like a welfare state in Europe.
+I'm trying to elevate, not myself, I'm trying to elevate these ideas so that whoever the nominee is, if they want the nomination, is going to have to run on these ideas and recognize where we are in history, what choices we're going to have to make, and how we owe it to the American people to give them an actual plan of action to get the American idea back and prevent us from becoming a mediocre country like a welfare state in Europe.

-That is what's at stake right now.
+And that is what's at stake right now.

 Say, no, that's not true.

-And you've got your website, you've got your plan and say, these are the core beliefs that we have, and these are the things that we think can work.
+And you've got your website, you've got your plan, and say, these are the core beliefs that we have, and these are the things that we think can work.

 Throw the website out one more time.

-I think people the vast majority of Americans believe in this.
+I think people, the vast majority of Americans believe in this.

-So why don't we give them an actual agenda that does this and win this referendum in America while we still can because we are still a center right country.
+So why don't we give them an actual agenda that does this and win this referendum in America while we still can because we are still a center-right country.

 Thanks for joining me, Paul.

-You bet, Mark have everyone.
+You bet, Mark.

 That's Congressman Paul Ryan of Wisconsin.